Kevin-Haigis-Lab/speclet/analysis/010_013_hierarchical-model-subsample.md

 import warnings
 from pathlib import Path
 from time import time
-from typing import Optional, Tuple
+from typing import List, Optional, Tuple

 import arviz as az
-import matplotlib.colors as mcolors import matplotlib.pyplot as plt import numpy as np
+import common_data_processing as dphelp import matplotlib.colors as mcolors import matplotlib.pyplot as plt import numpy as np